chanind/chanind.github.io/_posts/2019-10-29-ban-social-media-ads.markdown

 Social media's relentless push to increase user engagement to sell more ads also means finding the content that gets the most engagement and spreading it as widely and quickly as possible.
 Not surprisingly, the content that gets the most engagement is content that causes fear or outrage, which is perfect to spread political misinformation.
 Social networks like Facebook claim they're not a publisher and thus do none of the editorial work that traditional news organizations do to ensure the content on the platform is based on fact.
 At the same time this is happening, more and more people are using social media as their main news source.
 A 2016 study found that [a majority of people in the US now get their news from social media](https://www.journalism.org/2016/05/26/news-use-across-social-media-platforms-2016/).

 Social media has been criticized for its role in [spreading misinformation in the 2016 US election](https://www.bbc.com/news/technology-46590890), but it has been used extensively outside of the US as well, sometimes with lethal results.
-Facebook was used effectively to [spread anti-Rohingya propaganda, resulting in murder, rape, and massive human migration](https://www.nytimes.com/2018/10/15/technology/myanmar-facebook-genocide.html) as part of the Rohingya genocide in Myanmar.
-In India, Whatsapp (owned by Facebook) has been used to spread misinformation which resulted in [numerous public lynchings](https://en.wikipedia.org/wiki/Indian_WhatsApp_lynchings).
+For instance, Facebook was used effectively to [spread anti-Rohingya propaganda, resulting in murder, rape, and massive human displacement](https://www.nytimes.com/2018/10/15/technology/myanmar-facebook-genocide.html) as part of the Rohingya genocide in Myanmar.

 Beyond outright misinformation, social media also polarizes society into extreme groups that make discussion and compromise in a democracy harder.
 Facebook has come under criticism for [creating echo chambers](https://qz.com/1648409/facebook-axed-trending-when-it-should-have-just-fixed-it/) where political views are repeatedly reinforced and made more extreme.
 Youtube has been shown to keep providing users with more and more extreme videos to keep them engaged, [resulting in radicalization](https://www.nytimes.com/interactive/2019/06/08/technology/youtube-radical.html).